Uni-Fusion: Universal Continuous Mapping: Experiments

-For incremental reconstruction, we evaluate the geometric reconstruction using \textbf{Accuracy}, \textbf{Completeness}, and \textbf{F1 score}.
-We follow BNV-Fusion~\cite{li2022bnv} to uniformly sample $100,000$ points from reconstruction and ground-truth mesh respectively.
-Then \textbf{Accuracy} (\textbf{Completeness}) measures the percentage of reconstruction-to-ground-truth (ground-truth-to-reconstruction) distances that are lower than $2.5\si{\centi\meter}$ threshold. \textbf{F1 score} is the harmonic mean of accuracy and completeness.
+For incremental reconstruction, we evaluate the geometric reconstruction using \textbf{Accuracy}, \textbf{Completeness}, and \textbf{F1 score} according to SOTA BNV-Fusion.
+It firstly uniformly samples $100,000$ points from the reconstruction and ground truth meshes respectively.
+Then \textbf{Accuracy} (\textbf{Completeness}) measures the percentage of reconstruction-to-groundtruth (groundtruth-to-reconstruction) distances that are lower than $2.5\si{\centi\meter}$ threshold. \textbf{F1 score} is the harmonic mean of accuracy and completeness.
 For tracking performance, we use \textbf{ATE RMSE}.

-Then for evaluation of color reconstruction, we follow SOTA on this topic, the NeRF to render both depth and RGB images to compare the image level \textbf{Depth L1} and \textbf{RGB PSNR}.
+To evaluate color reconstruction, we follow SOTA on this topic, NeRF to render both depth and RGB images to compare the image level \textbf{Depth L1} and \textbf{RGB PSNR}.

-Afterwards, for comparing scene understanding, we follow zero-shot point cloud semantic segmentation SOTA 3DGenZ to evaluate the \textbf{Intersection-of-Union (IoU)} and \textbf{Accuracy}.
+To compare scene understanding, we follow zero-shot point cloud semantic segmentation SOTA 3DGenZ to evaluate the \textbf{Intersection-of-Union (IoU)} and \textbf{Accuracy}.